Links on SoundGuys may earn us a commission. Learn more.

 The U-shaped frequency response leaves mid-range frequencies from 300-1000Hz under represented in most mixes.
 The fundamental frequencies of many vocal notes live in this range, leaving the vocals in tracks such as Blinding Lights by the Weeknd to sound quiet in comparison to the bass and drums.

 A boost to high frequencies above 5kHz makes it easier to percieve detail.
-When I do this, I notice a significant boost to the hi-hats and percussive instruments in the intro of Dandelions by Ruth B.
+I notice a significant boost to the hi-hats and percussive instruments in the intro of Dandelions by Ruth B.

 Most people will likely prefer to reduce the lowest and highest frequency sliders within the custom EQ, and add a slight boost to the 400Hz and 800Hz sliders.